moroshko/color-contrast/README.md

 ## Todo

-* Use font size & bold in preview
 * Copy to clipboard preview color: https://github.com/nkbt/react-copy-to-clipboard
 * (?)
 Hide preview when there is an error? (javascript error appears now)
 * (?)
 What if there is no solution for AAA?